Iloilo Sun Yat Sen High School: 2000s

-Upon assumption of office in 2004, the chairman emeritus, Robert Chua, initiated the major renovation of Tiong San for the school's 80th foundation anniversary.
+Upon assumption of office in 2004, the chairman emeritus, Robert Chua, initiated a major renovation of Tiong San for the school's 80th foundation anniversary.

 In 2005, the school had qualified in the GASTPE/FAPE-ESC, a scholarship grant by the government to the private schools to slow the exodus of students from private schools to public ones.
 Tiong San got an overall rating of above standard for its facilities, equipment, faculty and staff.

-In March 2007, Tiong San received a donation in kind from an alumnus, Rhett Cembrano and his family.
-He furnished all the air-conditioning units in the newly renovated auditorium in honor of his parents: Mr. and Mrs. Chiu Te.

-The school year 2009–2010 marked a great milestone for Tiong San.
-A bridge connecting the two four-story buildings across Mapa Street was constructed through the donation of an alumnus, Samuel Po in honor of his father: Gregorio Po.
+With donations, in the school year 2009–2010 a bridge connecting the two four-story buildings across Mapa Street was constructed.

-The Alumni Association president for 2007–2009, Felix Uy, his family, and siblings put up seed money for the construction of an elevator in the new building going up to the auditorium on the fourth floor.

-An avalanche of donations followed from members of the board of trustees and alumni.
-Both projects were inaugurated during the 84th foundation day celebration on November 14, 2009.

 2010s

 For the school year 2010–2011, Victorio S. Lo, acting principal until 2004, assumed the office again after Reynaldo S. Navarro finished his term.